winterbe/github-matrix/README.md

 <img src="http://winterbe.com/image/matrix.png">

+## Screensaver

+The GitHub Matrix is also available as [Screensaver](https://github.com/winterbe/github-matrix-screensaver) for Mac OSX.
+Enjoy!

 ## Be your own operator

 The GitHub Matrix is a [Spring Boot](http://projects.spring.io/spring-boot/) webapp written in Java 8.
 You need JDK 8 + Maven 3 preinstalled in order to run the app by yourself.
 [Fork](https://github.com/winterbe/github-matrix/fork) and clone the repository to your local machine, then `cd` into the project directory and run the following command: